 Users' personal data is protected by means of several measures, including storage in isolated systems to which only a very limited number of authorized persons are granted access.

-Nevertheless, these efforts could fall short of preventing leaks of users' personal information.
-In such a case, termination or curtailment of services might occur, which could not only negatively affect our business performance but also damage our credibility.
+Nevertheless, such measures could fall short of preventing leaks of users' personal data, in which case termination or curtailment of services might occur, which could not only negatively affect our business performance but also damage our credibility.
+In addition, breaches of information security relating to personal data could lead to legal disputes.